RocketChat/Rocket.Chat.js.SDK/README.md

 Set additional data about the client using the SDK to be sent to the server.

+In order to add information about your client on the clients array, you must push directly to the variable before calling the function.

-It must be called before the `driver.login()` function, otherwise it will have no effect.
+It must be called before the `driver.login()` function, since the data is sent right after login.

 Useful only when adding new features in Rocket.Chat that depend on the client.